-> 3. Changes to Event
+3. Travel Advice, Insurance and Changes to Event

-> Culture Ireland’s agreement must be obtained in advance and in writing for any proposed alteration to the event (i.e. changes to date, venue, named artist or other significant element).
+Culture Ireland’s agreement must be obtained in advance and in writing for any proposed alteration to the event (i.e. changes to date, venue, named artist or other significant element).
 Culture Ireland reserves the right to withdraw or revise its grant offer where significant changes to an event are involved.

-> Culture Ireland does not reimburse costs in cases where the event does not take place or travel is not undertaken.
-Applicants are recommended to put appropriate travel insurance in place.
+Culture Ireland does not reimburse costs in cases where the event does not take place or travel is not undertaken.

-> 4. Online Report Form
+4. Online Report Form

 Grantees must complete a post-event review using an online Report Form when submitting a grant drawdown claim.
 Please click here to access the Report Form.
 Culture Ireland reserves the right to withhold payment of a grant where the Report Form has been inadequately or inappropriately completed.